 Hence, acknowledge your child’s successes, no matter how small they are.
 Get your child to see it as a personal victory too.
 In the long run, these little steps will add up and show in their academic performance and behaviour.

-Besides being a positive voice for your child, it is also important to create a “dyslexia-friendly” environment at home.
-This is a broad term that can encompass the following:
+Besides being a positive voice for your child, you can continue to support them by creating a dyslexia-friendly environment at home.
+Consider doing the following:

 - Print out materials on coloured paper, with bigger fonts.

 - Avoid using serif fonts.
-Instead, use dyslexia-friendly font like Dyslexie or Century Gothic.
+Instead, use dyslexia-friendly fonts like Dyslexie or Century Gothic.

 - Break up complex assignments into manageable chunks.